-As an alternative to Google-managed, server-side encryption keys, you can choose to use keys generated by Cloud Key Management Service.
+As an additional layer on top of Google-managed encryption keys, you can choose to use keys generated by Cloud Key Management Service.
 Such keys are known as customer-managed encryption keys.
 If you use a customer-managed encryption key, your encryption keys are stored within Cloud KMS.
 The project that holds your encryption keys can then be independent from the project that contains your buckets, thus allowing for better separation of duties.

 When you apply a customer-managed encryption key to an object, the encryption key is used to encrypt the object, its CRC32C checksum, and its MD5 hash.
 The remaining metadata for the object, including the object's name, is encrypted using standard server-side keys.
 This allows you to always read and update metadata, as well as list and delete objects, provided you have permission to do so.